How to Increase Membership in Nonprofit Organizations

 Recruit New Members

-Now that you know how to increase membership through member retention, you can move on to increasing membership by recruiting new members!
+Now that you know how to increase the amount of members in your community through membership renewal, you can move on to recruiting new members!

 Recruit the Right Members